We’re building excitement! Learn about the Indoor Activities Center Core Planning Group

 Superintendent of Schools Dr. Karen Orcutt has been named the recipient of the 2017 Polaris Leadership Award by the Minnesota Association of School Administrators (MASA).
 Orcutt will be honored for her exemplary school leadership and a lifetime of achievement in education and the wider community at a statewide recognition ceremony during the 2017 MASA fall conference.

-Polaris, the “North Star,” themes this award because, just as exemplary administrators serve as definitive leaders, Polaris is constant and unmoving in the sky.
+Polaris, the “North Star,” is the theme of this award because, just as exemplary administrators serve as definitive leaders, Polaris is constant and unmoving in the sky.
 A navigator’s benchmark, the star marks “true north,” the fundamental direction that defines east, west and south.
-With this award, Orcutt is recognized for qualities such as professional courage, creation of a legacy of excellent leadership, fostering innovation, contribution through example and mentoring, exemplary conduct reflecting integrity and bearing emulation, and significant tenure in each position supporting district vision and affecting positive change.
+With this award, Orcutt is recognized for qualities such as professional courage, creation of a legacy of excellent leadership, fostering innovation, contribution through example and mentoring, exemplary conduct reflecting integrity and bearing emulation, and significant tenure in each position supporting district vision and effecting positive change.

 Orcutt has been the superintendent of schools in Orono since 2004.
 She also served as Orono’s assistant superintendent for programs from 2000 to 2004, and as director of special services from 1982 to 1998.